Let’s get down to basics

 Psychopaths are a high risk population.
 We suspect this condition is resistant to change or improvement, particularly if they have not sought out the help.
 Confrontation from the victim, target, or survivor tends to be fruitless and could be dangerous.

-You might find our article regarding educating the psychopath helpful.
-Educating
+You might find this article regarding educating your psychopath helpful.
+Should I tell him/her?
+Go

 Can Women Be Psychopaths?

 Yes, absolutely.
-Women can certainly be psychopaths.
+In fact, my first encounters with this disorder was with women.
 Often, it is a disorder that is easier ‘accepted’ and labeled as such if the disordered individual is a male.
 However, psychopathic traits can be demonstrated in both sexes.
 Both cause severe pain to their families and partners.
 Many of the same general patterns of behavior and personality traits are present.
 She also demonstrates manipulation, callousness, arrogance, charm, pathological lying, hypersexuality and so forth.
 She often uses her physical attributes to manipulate.

 Just like with her male counterpart, she has many masks to choose from (e.g., the sweetheart, bad/tough girl, diva princess, helpless angel, intellectual).
 Some individuals who witness psychopathic behaviors in a woman tend to assume it must not be true.
 Society is more apt to label her a trauma survivor or one with borderline personality disorder.
 Many are often stunned by her lack of concern for her children or disinterest in their well being.

-You might find our section regarding the female psychopath helpful.
-Female Psychopaths
+You might find the section regarding the female psychopath helpful.
+Men’s Corner / Female Psychopaths Go

 Could I easily spot a psychopath?
-Do they look disordered or sinister?
+Do they look sinister?

-No, it is often not easy to spot a psychopath.
-Most do not look disturbed and hence give very little indication of their condition upon meeting them.
+No, it is not easy to spot a psychopath.
+Most do not look disturbed and will give very little indication of their condition upon meeting them.
 Psychopaths ‘look’ no different than anyone else.
 They have no distinguishing physical characteristics.

-There are a some psychopaths that have extremely low charisma and minimal social ease.
+There are a few psychopaths that have extremely low charisma and minimal social ease.
+They ‘look’ cold and detached.
+Their piercing stare may send chills down your spine.
 For this group, concealing their disorder is more difficult – they lack the social tools to do so.
-Their coldness, arrogance, and emotional detachment is blatantly evident.
+Their arrogance and emotional detachment is blatantly evident.

 For those of us who work with this population regularly (e.g., psychologists/ psychiatrists/ neuroscientists), it typically requires significant interaction, evaluation, review of history/behavior, and testing to arrive at a conclusion regarding their personality disorder diagnosis.
 Those tools and experiences are usually not available to the general public.
 Even under such circumstances, at times, we miss the diagnoses due to their natural ability to manipulate, charm, and conceal (this occurrence is likely extremely low, however it could happen).